October 1999

 Disable Control Panels, Extensions, and Startup Items.

-Control panels, extensions, and startup items, such as virus
+Control panels, extensions, and startup items, such

 protection programs, may prevent Outlook Express 5 from